Ayase, Kanagawa: Climate

-Ayase has a Humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
+Ayase has a humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
 The average annual temperature in Ayase is 15.2 °C. The average annual rainfall is 1632 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 25.6 °C, and lowest in January, at around 5.2 °C.

 Demographics

-Per Japanese census data, the population of Ayase has grown steadily over the past century.
+Per Japanese census data, the population of Ayase grew rapidly during the late 20th century and has plateaued in the 21st.

 History

 In the Edo period, the area of modern Ayase was part of the tenryō territory in Sagami Province controlled directly by the Tokugawa shogunate, but administered through various hatamoto.
 After the Meiji restoration, the area became part of Kōza District, Kanagawa Prefecture.
 The village of Ayase was created on April 1, 1889, through the merger of eight small hamlets, and was elevated to town status on April 1, 1945.
 On November 11, 1978, Ayase became the newest city in Kanagawa Prefecture.